 When you invite a pet into your family, you’ll often notice that their grooming habits can, at times, be a little…odd.
 This is usually just one of those quirks that we get to know and love, and can even lead to some amusing clips on YouTube.
 It can, however, also be a little bit of a headache at times.
-For example, if you see your dog licking their paw, you might assume they’re just cleaning themselves, or have discovering something tasty between their paws- but, if they’re doing it excessively, you may begin to worry about their paw-licking habits.
+For example, if you see your dog licking their paw, you might assume they’re just cleaning themselves, or have discovered something tasty between their paws- but, if they’re doing it excessively, you may begin to worry about their paw-licking habits.

 Don’t worry yourself too much, as there can often by innocent explanations to this.
 Although we always recommend getting in contact with your vet about any concerning behaviour, we’ve compiled a quick list of symptoms to look out for, reasons between your dog licking their paw and how you can help.